SebastianWesolowski/WorkSpace/VisualStudioCode/README.md

 - `code .` will open VS Code in the current directory
 - `code myfile.txt` will open `myfile.txt` in VS Code

+# Launching from the command line

+You can also run VS Code from the terminal by typing 'code' after adding it to the path:

+Launch VS Code.
+Open the Command Palette (⇧⌘P) and type 'shell command' to find the Shell Command: Install 'code' command in PATH command. macOS shell commands